maoyuans/chronicles-of-terre/homebrew/newchar.md

 # Character Creation

-This page lists all character creation options that differs from the official 5th edition ruleset.
+This page lists all character creation options that differ from the official 5th edition ruleset.

 ## Choose a Race